explaingit

 USE CASE 1

-Track page views, visitor behavior, and traffic sources on your website without sending data to Google or third parties.
+Track page views and visitor sessions on your website without sending any data to Google or third parties.

 USE CASE 2